 Listed investments are valued at current market price on the balance sheet date.
 Unlisted investments for which a market exists are also stated at the current price on the balance sheet date or the last trading day before that date.
 The pricing basis applied is to value assets where the market risk is substantially transferred to the policyholder on a mid basis and otherwise to value long asset positions at bid.
 The value of other unlisted investments, for which no active market exists, are established at directors' best estimate of fair value, based on third party information or valuations provided by counterparties, or valued at cost and reviewed for impairment at the balance sheet date.
-The Company's subsidiaries Utmost Worldwide (DIFC) Limited and Utmost Portfolio Management Limited are revalued from cost to their IFRS net asset value, and then subjected to the same adjustments applicable to a Solvency II valuation.
-The uplift to the carrying value is £851k.
-The remainder of the adjustment between the IFRS and Solvency II valuation of investment is a result of reclassification of accrued interest from Other Assets of £3,693k
+The Company's subsidiaries Utmost Worldwide (DIFC) Limited and Utmost Portfolio Management Limited are revalued from cost to their IFRS net asset value, and then subjected to the same adjustments applicable to a UK Solvency II valuation.
+The uplift to the carrying value is £1,072k.
+The remainder of the adjustment between the IFRS and UK Solvency II valuation of investment is a result of reclassification fixed deposits from Cash and Cash Equivalents of £4,058k and of accrued interest from Other Assets of £3,537k